 Our House (pdf)

-Articulate Project Space 19 November – 3 December 2016
+Articulate Project Space Sydney NSW 19 November – 3 December, 2016

 Artists: Kath Fries, Fiona Kemp, Danica Knezevic and Nuha Saad

-STABLE connotes many things including mental, physical, environmental, elemental stability and instability; a shelter for horses; or a bringing together – as in a stable of artists.
-These ideas are explored in STABLE, a group exhibition by Nuha Saad, Kath Fries, Danica Knezevic and Fiona Kemp who all share mutual interests in exploring both the conceptual and material qualities of their practices, working with site-responsive, experimental and embodied processes.
-Together the four artists generate new interpretative connections to critique the themes of stability and stables within Articulate Project Space.
-Their scope is broad, Nuha Saad works with abstracted ornamental objects, Kath Fries with ephemeral forms, Danica Knezevic with durational performance, and Fiona Kemp works conceptually within her multidisciplinary practice.
-Materiality is a central concern in STABLE, as these artists playfully and thoughtfully push the limits of their practices.
+STABLE connotes many things including mental, physical, environmental, elemental stability and instability; or a bringing together – as in a stable of artists.
+These ideas are explored in STABLE, a group exhibition by Kath Fries, Fiona Kemp, Danica Knezevic, and Nuha Saad, who all share mutual interests in exploring both the conceptual and material qualities of their practices, working with site-responsive, experimental and embodied processes.

 PARAMOR ART+ INNOVATION PRIZE FINALIST 2017

-This artwork was also exhibited as part of the Paramor Art + Innovation Prize.
+This artwork The Sun Cast Shadows of a Nostalgic View, was also exhibited as part of the Paramor Art + Innovation Prize.
 Originally launched in 2015 in memory of Wendy Paramor, one of Australia’s most loved and celebrated contemporary female artists, the prize aims to honour innovative and forward-thinking artistic practices.

 MEROOGAL WOMEN’S ART PRIZE FINALIST 2016

-Nuha Saad was thrilled to be a finalist in the Meroogal Women’s Art Prize 2016.
+Nuha Saad was thrilled to be a finalist in the Meroogal Women’s Art Prize 2016 with her work Flock Fall.
 Meroogal is one of Sydney Living Museums’ 12 historic houses and museums.
 Once home to the Thorburn and MacGregor families, the property still overflows with their belongings, from favourite books and ornaments to furniture, photographs, diaries and journals.
 The Meroogal Women’s Art Prize invites artists to create works that respond to Meroogal house and its history and collection of treasures, throwing new light on the personal stories of the four generations of women who lived there.